-When inducted in 2005, Jerry Matthews counted 90 course designs in 42 of Michigan’s 83 counties.
-Among the award-winning courses are Birchwood Farms in Harbor Springs, Elk Ridge in Atlanta, St. Ives at Tullymore Golf Resort, Timber Ridge in East Lansing and Sundance at A-Ga-Ming in Kewadin.
+In 2005 when he went into the Michigan Golf Hall of Fame, Jerry counted 90 course designs in 42 of Michigan’s 83 counties.
+Among the award-winning courses were Birchwood Farms in Harbor Springs, Elk Ridge in Atlanta, St. Ives at Tullymore Golf Resort, Timber Ridge in East Lansing, Hawk Hollow in East Lansing and Sundance at A-Ga-Ming in Kewadin.

-Detroit News golf writer and fellow Hall of Fame member Jack Berry called Matthews the “Johnny Appleseed” of Michigan golf.
+Detroit News golf writer and fellow Hall of Fame member Jack Berry aptly described Matthews as the “Johnny Appleseed” of Michigan golf.

-Matthews has also taught golf course design and construction at Michigan State University, and several of his former staff architects have gone on to award-winning solo careers.
+Jerry also taught golf course design and construction at Michigan State University, and several of his former staff architects, like Raymond Hearn and Paul Albanese, have gone on to award-winning solo careers.

 Jerry started in golf at age 12 in 1946 working on a golf course maintenance team for his father, who at that time was designing courses and serving as the superintendent at Green Ridge Country Club in Comstock Park.
 The Green Ridge property was later sold for development and the club members built a new facility at what is now known as Egypt Valley Country Club in Ada Township.